Diocesan Pastoral Council

 Frequently asked questions

 The Diocesan Pastoral Council (DPC) is a group of people from across the diocese who meet to advise the bishop on matters of pastoral life and mission.
-It’s a way for the people of the diocese – clergy, religious, and laity to share wisdom, listen to the Spirit, and help shape the future of the Church in our local area.
+It’s a way for the people of the diocese – clergy, religious, and laity to share wisdom, listen to the Holy Spirit, and help shape the future of the Church in our local area.

-The Council prays, reflects, discerns, and discusses key issues facing the Diocese.
-It offers the Bishop insight and advice on pastoral priorities such as evangelisation, youth ministry, parish renewal, outreach, and more.
-Its purpose is to listen deeply to the people of the Diocese and discern how God is calling us to respond.
+The council prays, reflects, discerns, and discusses key issues facing the diocese.
+It offers the bishop insight and advice on pastoral priorities such as evangelisation, youth ministry, parish renewal, outreach, and more.
+Its purpose is to listen deeply to the people of the diocese and discern how God is calling us to respond.

 The DPC is not a decision-making body or a governance board.
 It doesn’t manage finances or replace the work of other diocesan offices.
 Instead, it offers a space for dialogue, prayerful reflection, and consultation, reflecting an understanding of synodality – journeying together as a people of God.

 The idea comes from the Second Vatican Council, which emphasised the shared responsibility of all the baptised in the mission of the Church.
-The Council reflects the Church’s understanding of synodality – walking together in communion, participation, and mission.
+The council reflects the Church’s understanding of synodality – walking together in communion, participation, and mission.

 Members are a diverse group of laypeople, clergy, and religious from different regions and ministries of the diocese.
 They are chosen for their faith, wisdom, and commitment to the Church.
 The DPC includes both appointed and representative members to reflect the richness of the diocese.